 You can request that your claim is backdated, however, there is no automatic right to a backdate and each request is considered on its own merits and you must show good cause throughout the period of your request.

-If you are of working age, the maximum period your claim can be backdated is one month if your request is received on or after 1 April 2016.
+If you are of working age, the maximum period your claim can be backdated is one month.

 If you are of state pension age, the maximum period is three months.